DeepakVadgama/deepakvadgama.github.io/_posts/blog/2016-09-24-java-hashmap-internals.md

             }
         }

         // 14.
+If during balancing root node changed, then table[hash % size] != root,
-        moveRootToFront(tab, root);
+        // fix this by change table's index to root moveRootToFront(tab, root);
     }

-    // Called when number of elements in tree are less than threshold final Node<K,V> untreeify(HashMap<K,V> map) {
+    // 15.
+Called when number of elements in tree are less than threshold final Node<K,V> untreeify(HashMap<K,V> map) {
         Node<K,V> hd = null, tl = null;
         for (Node<K,V> q = this; q != null; q = q.next) {